Best Outdoor Toys for 5 Year Old Boys by Play Style

 Start With How He Already Plays

-A kid who’s constantly moving will get more out of a scooter or pogo jumper than a bug catching kit, no matter how educational the kit is.
+A kid who’s constantly moving will get more out of a scooter or pogo jumper than a bug catching kit, no matter how well-reviewed the kit is.
 Match the toy to the energy level he already has rather than the one you wish he had.

 Think About Group Size